 Things to consider on the day of your event

-Encourage good interaction among attendees by checking the venue has good Wi-Fi.
-At check-in or registration, make sure the wifi network and password are clearly displayed.
-Display it where you’d expect attendees to tweet, take photos or videos.
+For a physical event encourage good interaction among attendees by checking the venue has good wifi.
+Make sure the wifi network and password are clearly displayed at check-in or registration.
+You could also display it where you’d expect attendees to tweet, take photos or videos.

 Measure and evaluate your performance

 To ensure evaluation relates back to our objectives, we monitor insights continually and feed these back into the campaign - rather than evaluating at the end.
 We prefer to measure engagement rather than reach or impressions.
 It’s a more tangible way of assessing whether people are consuming our content.

 We produce a monthly detailed engagement report for internal stakeholders.

 There are various ways to measure an objective has been met, and general data source that can provide the measurements.

 |Number of online mentions across all channels||Social media monitoring tool|